 Prior to joining the Chicago Booth faculty in 1997, Wu was on the faculty of Harvard Business School as an assistant and associate professor in the managerial economics area and then in the negotiation and decision making group.
 He also has worked as a lecturer at Wharton School at the University of Pennsylvania.
 Prior to graduate school, Wu worked as a decision analyst at Procter & Gamble.

-Professor Misra currently serves as Co-Editor of Quantitative Marketing and Economics and as Associate Editor at Management Science and the Journal of Business and Economic Statistics.
-He has also served as an Associate Editor at Marketing Science, Quantitative Marketing and Economics, the International Journal of Research in Marketing and the Journal of Marketing Research.
-Professor Misra is actively involved in partnering with firms in his research and has worked on various projects with companies such as Oath, Verizon, Eli Lilly, Adventis, Mercer Consulting, Sprint, MGM, Bausch & Lomb, Xerox Corporation, Ziprecruiter and Lucent Technologies with the aim of helping them design efficient, analytics-based, management systems that result in better decisions.
-He currently serves as an advisor to several startups in the marketing technology, measurement and AI space.
+Misra is actively involved in partnering with firms in his research and has worked as an advisor to a number of companies such as Transunion, Oath, Verizon, Eli Lilly, Adventis, Mercer Consulting, Sprint, MGM, Bausch & Lomb, Xerox Corporation and Ziprecruiter with the aim of helping them design efficient, analytics-based, management systems that result in better decisions.
+He currently serves as an advisor to startups in the marketing technology, measurement and AI space.
 At Booth Professor Misra teaches courses on Algorithmic Marketing.
 These courses bring his practical and research expertise in the algorithmic marketing domain into the classroom.
 He is hopeful that these classes will get students ready for the next evolution of marketing that he believes is already underway.

 Prior to joining Booth, Misra was Professor of Marketing at UCLA Anderson School of Management and Professor at the Simon School of Business at the University of Rochester.
 In addition he has been visiting faculty at the Johnson School of Management at Cornell University and the Graduate School of Business at Stanford University.